seancfoley/Functional-Doclet-for-Javadoc/README.md

   */`

 When running the javadoc tool, add `-tag custom.core:a:Core` to your command line.
 Use tools.doclets.formats.html.FunctionalDoclet as the doclet (options `-doclet` and `-docletpath`).
 Use stylesheet_custom.css as the stylesheet (option `-stylesheetfile`).

+## Dependencies

+This doclet requires a Java 8 SDK, it is built on top of the Java 8 Javadoc code.